-You can certainly try to do the process at home using a freeze-dryer but you have to be wary of some common mistakes, such as attempting to freeze-dry large chunks of meat.
+You can certainly try learning how to preserve food using a freeze-dryer but you have to be wary of some common mistakes, such as attempting to freeze-dry large chunks of meat.

 Nope, we’re not talking about making moonshine (although fermentation is the process of making it).

 All you need to do is chop some cabbage, put it in a mason jar, and submerge it in brine.
 The cabbage will undergo the process of lacto-fermentation.
 Basically, the good bacteria (lactobacilli) on the surface of the cabbage convert the sugars into lactic acid, which acts as a natural preservative.

-The tried and tested method of canning has been around for centuries.
+The tried and tested food preservation method of canning has been around for centuries.
 Many of the original homesteaders canned their produce and meats to last for many a long winter.
 There are two canning techniques: water bath canning and pressure canning.

 Water bath canning is a pretty simple method used for mostly acidic food like fruits, pickles, and jams.
 It involves submerging sealed jars of food in boiling water.
 The boiling process creates a vacuum seal inside the jar, locking in all that freshness.
 When doing water bath canning, it’s important that all your materials and supplies are sterilized.

 If you wish to can meat and other low-acid food like veggies, you can use the pressure canning method.
 It pretty much works the same way as water bath canning, only that it uses a higher temperature (240F) to preserve your food.
 You will also need a special pressure canner for this technique.
 Check out the full guidelines here.

 One is through salting or corning, in which salt is added to the meat.
 Salt can be added in as a solid (salt pellets are called corns, thus the process called corning) or as liquid in the form of brine.
 Nitrite or nitrate salts inhibit the growth of bacteria like clostridium botulinum, salmonella, and E.Coli.